 Job Demand for Restaurant Cooks

 There were about 1,231,900 jobs for Restaurant Cook in 2016 (in the United States).
 New jobs are being produced at a rate of 11.8% which is above the national average.
 The Bureau of Labor Statistics predicts 145,300 new jobs for Restaurant Cook by 2026.
-Due to new job openings and attrition, there will be an average of 195,300 job openings in this field.
+Due to new job openings and attrition, there will be an average of 195,300 job openings in this field each year.

 The states with the most job growth for Restaurant Cook are Colorado, Utah, and Texas.
 Watch out if you plan on working in Ohio, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.